 ✓Concerns about genetic health issues and breed-specific health risks

 ✓Canine genetic predisposition to disease

-Our test is offered at $99 for testing 1 dog with results ready and sent via email in just 2-3 weeks from the moment we receive your samples at the laboratory.
+The 350 DNA My Dog Breed Test analyzes 1,800 genetic markers and covers more than 350 breeds, types, and varieties of dog.
+Our test is offered at $139 for testing 1 dog with results ready and sent via email in just 3 weeks from the moment we receive your samples at the laboratory.

 Important Note: As the results are based on the dog’s entire gene pool it will not necessarily reflect the dog’s current appearance.
 Guessing a mixed-breed’s ancestry can be difficult even for knowledgeable dog observers, because mixed-breeds have much more genetic variation than purebreds.
 The presence of certain dog breeds in your results does not guarantee that the dog will look like the specific detected breeds, because the genetic contributions from the other breeds present may be more visible.

 Your dog’s DNA will be matched to various dog breeds in the database.
 If a dog’s DNA contains a breed of dog that we do not have in our database, it will automatically get matched to the next closest breed or to the foundation breed of that dog.
 You can view the full list of breeds in the database here.